Illinois Central 100641

 |Description:||BMT Steel Milk Car|

-Illinois Central 100641 is a milk car, originally designed for hauling 6,000 gallons of fresh milk inside of large stainless-steel tanks.
+Illinois Central 100641 is a milk car, originally built for GPEX and designed for hauling 6,000 gallons of fresh milk inside of large stainless-steel tanks.
 The car was purchased in 1971 by the Gulf Mobile & Ohio and modified for use in maintenance-of-way service as water car 66178.
 In this service it was used to help put out fires along the railroad tracks.
-It is the only piece of ex-GM&O equipment at IRM.

 FUN FACT: This car carries a bit of Star Wars trivia on its sides – sort of.
 Up until the Illinois Central became the Illinois Central Gulf in 1972, the railroad used a green diamond logo; thereafter ICG used a logo that looked like a railhead.
 When ICG became Illinois Central again in 1987, it adopted the circular logo visible on car 100641, which was soon dubbed the “Death Star” logo for its resemblance to the Star Wars battle station.